 Abbreviating the Curriculum

 Under the COVID-19 Compliance Standards, it is possible to train specialists only in lecture portions of the curriculum.
 All competencies would be listed as a restriction.
 Specialists are not certified to use any skills that are listed as a restriction, even if they were previously certified in those skills.
 Restrictions can be lifted at any time within the certification year.
-For more information on abbreviating the curriculum, restrictions, or removing restrictions, refer to p.
-7-9 in the April 2019 Compliance Standards.
+For more information on abbreviating the curriculum, restrictions, or removing restrictions, refer to the Compliance Standards.